facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 existing `AVG_NIDF_10BUCKET_LBS`.
 Then you can train a model with `--control-num-buckets 8`.

-You can train a CT model conditioned on _multiple_ controls:
+**To train a CT model on _multiple_ controls:**

     python projects/controllable_dialogue/train_controllable_seq2seq.py \
     -mf /path/to/your/modelfile \
     --control-vars avg_nidf,question

+Here we are training a model conditioned on specificity and question-asking.

-To take an existing non-CT model (e.g. the ConvAI2-finetuned baseline) and then finetune it as a CT model (here specificity-controlled), do this:
+**To take an existing non-CT model and finetune it as a CT model:**
+First, run this command (in this example, taking the ConvAI2-finetuned baseline and adding specificity control):

     python projects/controllable_dialogue/train_controllable_seq2seq.py \
     -mf /path/to/your/modelfile \